 There are 3 large indoor/outdoor housing complexes with adjoining exercise habitats, and we are continuing to expand.
 Each habitat has a swimming pool, toys and palm trees to provide the emotional enrichment that maintains optimal mental and physical health.

-Our mission is to provide a safe, loving and permanent home for big cats and other exotic creatures in need, and to educate our guests on the importance of species preservation to ensure the survival of these magnificent animals for future generations.
+Our mission is to provide a safe, loving and permanent home for exotic and domestic animals in need, and to educate our guests on the importance of species preservation to ensure the survival of these magnificent animals for future generations.
 We are firmly committed to keeping alive the Human-Animal connection in our world and in our community.